-Contributions provisions as of June 30, 2018: Eligible employees and the School are required to contribute to the SCHDTF at a rate set by Colorado statute.
-The contribution requirements are established under C.R.S. § 24-51-401, et seq.
-Eligible employees are required to contribute 8 percent of their PERA-includable salary.
-The employer contribution requirements are summarized in the table below:
+Contributions provisions as of June 30, 2019: Eligible employees, the School and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
+The contribution requirements for the SCHDTF are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
+Eligible employees are required to contribute 8 percent of their PERA-includable salary during the period of July 1, 2018 through June 30, 2019.
+Employer contribution requirements are summarized in the table below: